visit-dav/largedata/adding-data-help.md

 This repo is using the GitHub *builtin* [minimal](https://pages-themes.github.io/minimal/) theme.
 Because it is a GitHub *builtin* theme, its structure is *hugely* simplified relative to an ordinary, custom *Jekyll* theme based site.
-Nonetheless, this site still uses some portions of a standard, custome *Jekyll* site including the use of Liquid language in some files, the use of the `datarchive` collection and the use of a *layout* specifically for pages of the `datarchive` collection.
+Nonetheless, this site still uses some portions of a standard, custom *Jekyll* site including the use of Liquid language in some files, the use of Jekyll *collections* for the `datarchive` collection and the use of a *layout* specifically for pages of the `datarchive` collection.